Updated on 13 January 2021

 Reading time: 3 minutes

-Despite the uncertainty surrounding Brexit and its implementation, Normandy will continue to welcome British visitors with open arms.
+Although the UK has now officially left the EU, Normandy will continue to welcome British visitors with open arms.

 You’ll always be welcome!